nbisht7/JavaMRReduceSideJoin/README.md

 Download/Clone this repo.

-1.For running in the code local mode in hadoop and testing within eclipse:
+1.For running in local mode in hadoop and testing within eclipse:
   Provide input files and output paths under arguments section inside run configuration.

 ```